CTC AGM & Dinner

 Cycling is now rapidly moving centre stage nationally.
 The AGM in the afternoon will deal with how CTC is meeting the opportunities and demands of this new cycling landscape, and its own status and image within it.
-Motions for AGM are now being accepted and can be sent to the Chief Executive Gordon Seabright by Friday 14 February 2014.
-They must be proposed and seconded by two CTC members and CTC Council strongly recommends contacting Gordon Seabright or a CTC Councillor to discuss them first before the deadline.
+Motions for the AGM as now closed.

 Rides on Sunday, hosted by CTC Glasgow, will include a short family ride taking in the new Glasgow Transport Museum with its historic cycle collection and the renowned Burrell Art Collection in Pollok Park.
 A moderate 30 mile ride goes out to Whitelees, the largest mainland wind farm in Britain.
 For the energetic, a 60 mile ride will go into the Trossachs national park and the edge of the Highlands.